 The Palace of Fonseca and the Palace of Monterrey are also not to be missed nor is the Torre del Clavero a 15th century tower with Mudejar-style detail.

 Crossing the river Torres is a Roman bridge which is one of the best preserved in Spain.
 Puenta Romano still has 15 of its original 26 arches.
+The view of the old cathedral seen across the old Roman bridge (see above) is one of the iconic pictures of Salamanca.
+To get to the bridge go behind the new cathedral to the old cathedral and continue walking to the river.

 Museums in Salamanca

-The Art Nouveau and Art Deco Museum , the Musée Casa Lis is housed in a beautiful building incorporating loads of painted glass and contains lots of fascinating exhibits including scent bottles designed by René Lalique for Guerlain and Worth.
+The Art Nouveau and Art Deco Museum, the Musée Casa Lis is housed in a beautiful building incorporating loads of painted glass and contains lots of fascinating exhibits including scent bottles designed by René Lalique for Guerlain and Worth.

 Salamanca is not only beautiful and interesting but its large student population make it a very lively city.
 It has loads of bars and restaurants, good tapas, great nightlife, good shopping from high street chains such as H&M and Mango to smaller quirky boutiques.
 Accommodation is reasonably priced but can be difficult to find in July and August.
+We cannot recommend enough a visit to this gorgeous city.